 Having multiple hard credit checks on your report within a short period of time can cause your score to go down up to five points per inquiry!
 So, avoiding new credit applications will help you preserve your credit score and as well as prevent you from digging yourself into a deeper hole of debt.

 Create a Debt Management Program

 Come up with a debt management plan, or try debt payment challenges.
 The debt snowball and the debt avalanche methods are two popular ways you can work towards paying off debt.
 The snowball method involves paying off small debts first and using that momentum as motivation to pay off larger debts until you have paid off all your balances.
 The debt avalanche method takes the opposite approach and encourages you to pay off large debt first and work your way down to paying off your smaller balances.

 It may also be worth your while to contact your various creditors and try to negotiate lower monthly payments or more affordable interest rates.
 Often, creditors are willing to work with their borrowers and may provide a lower interest rate if it ultimately prevents you from defaulting on your loan.

 When trying to find debt relief, consolidation is usually the best option.
-Debt consolidation helps you organize your finances and reduce several balances down to one monthly payment.
+In fact, debt consolidation pays off for 69% of borrowers.2 Debt consolidation helps you organize your finances and reduce several balances down to one monthly payment.
 It may take time, but successfully paying off debt will help you develop good financial habits and potentially increase your credit score!